 Here’s how I did it.
 This isn’t necessarily the right way.

 - First of all, I very elegantly hacked away the bit at the bottom of the dress, to make it about 1 inch longer than I wanted it.
 Personally, I did this by guesswork.
-I cut directly across the bottom of the dress then though “shucks, I didn’t even think about how long it would be when worn”.
-Luckily, I hadn’t blobbed it.
+I cut directly across the bottom of the dress then thought “shucks, I didn’t even think about how long it would be when worn”.
+Luckily, I hadn’t gone too short…

 - Here you have two options – sew or wonderweb.
 Personally, I sewed it, but if you’re no good with a sewing machine and the material isn’t too thick you can get away with wonderwebbing it.
 Just bare in mind that it won’t last as long.